- Best Practice For Java Memory Heap settings

 Enable heap ratio because it calculates the JVM Heap size from the

-JAVA_OPTS (which is not recommended).
-In case it is enabled, a ratio JVM heap / Container Memory limit higher than
+c.
+Do not use a ratio JVM heap / Container Memory limit higher than

-0.7 is known to be unstable and may cause unexpected master restarts due to JVM off heap usage.
+0.5.
+It is known to be unstable and may cause unexpected controller restarts due to JVM off heap usage.
+Note that the JVM default to use a ratio of

 d.
 Do not set